-The Fire Lights rollout controls how the fire casts light on the other scene objects as well as on the Phoenix Simulator's own Smoke.

-When using Global Illumination (GI), the fire will illuminate everything (scene objects as well as the Simulator's own Smoke) automatically but the rendering will take longer.
+The Fire Lights rollout controls how the fire casts light on the other scene objects as well as on the Volume Grid's own Smoke.
+When using Global Illumination (GI), the fire will illuminate everything automatically but the rendering will take quite long.
 Turning on Create Fire Lights simulates GI by placing light sources in the bright parts of the fire, which gives similar results and renders much faster.
 The color and power of these lights are adjusted automatically but can be overridden.

 The smoke illumination caused by the Simulator's own fire can be controlled with the Self Shadowing option.
 If enabled, the smoke will obstruct the path of light from the fire, creating a much more realistic look but decreasing rendering performance.
 To gain back the rendering speed, set Self Shadowing to Grid-based and decrease the Light Grid Resolution (%) parameter to reduce the number of generated lights.

 All Fire Lights options are ignored when rendering with V-Ray GPU.
 Enable Global Illumination from the V-Ray Settings if you need the Smoke and/or the scene to be illuminated by the fire.